Tree Risk Assessment Qualification (TRAQ)

 See below for all the details and thank you for your patience and support.

-All in-person TRAQ courses have been postponed until early 2022.
+All in-person TRAQ courses have been postponed until July 2022.

 Unfortunately, the current COVID-19 outbreaks around Australia and New Zealand, combined with closed borders and an inability for our trainers to enter Australia, has meant that training cannot go ahead during 2021.